Start9Labs/burn-after-reading/instructions.md

 ## Config
 If you choose to change your random, default BAR password, we recommend using an equally complex password and relying on your Vaultwarden Server to to save it.

-**Note**: You can change your password at any time by visiting the BAR Config in your Embassy app.
+**Note**: You can change your password at any time by visiting the BAR Config.

 ## Browsers
 1. Copy/paste your BAR Tor address into any Tor-enabled browser.
 Options include: